 The acquisition of the AC4400’s was the last major locomotive purchase by SPL before the merger with Union Pacific, coming a mere 16 months beforehand.
 As a result, they have spent most of their service life with UP.
 After a few years, they were caught up in the renumbering program, just like most other power acquired in the merger.
 Initially this generally meant the addition of a yellow patch on the cab with the new UP number, but over time more and more have been completely repainted.

 At first, these units seemed very generic: every train had six identical-looking locomotives on it.
 Later, after learning of the DPU situation, I started paying attention to the numbers.
-Anything numbered 100-199 meant a non-controller unit.
+Anything numbered 100-199 indicated it was a non-controller unit.
 In fact, units in this series could not lead a train that used any remotes.
 This did, however, create a unique niche for them.
-The North Fork branch between Grand Junction and the coal mines near Paonia was an operation that only needed two locomotives per train, due to the profile.
+The North Fork branch, between Grand Junction and the coal mines near Paonia, was an operation that only needed two locomotives per train, due to the profile.
 Since all uphill trains were empties and all downhill trains were loads, remotes were not deemed necessary.
 For many years, one found the 100’s on this branch more than any other kind of power.
 (Practices began changing by 2010.)